 The discoveries on my Bobo line have lead me to white ancestors who were both enslaver and family, back across the continent to North and South Carolina, and even across the Atlantic Ocean to England and Holland.

-Ann Demings was born enslaved in August 1849 in Leon County, Texas, and lived in Mexia, Texas for most of her life, spending her final days in Dallas with her daughter’s family, the Bobo’s.
+Ann Demming was born enslaved in August 1849 in Leon County, Texas, and lived in Mexia, Texas for most of her life, spending her final days in Dallas with her daughter’s family, the Bobo’s.
 She was buried in Mexia upon her death in 1917 at the age of 67.
 Previously, I explored theories in The Bobo Family: Mama Bessie about my 4th grandmother.
 I learned of distant white ancestors in the Miles and Day lines (uncovered through DNA matches).
 Two white Miles descendants (brothers) and Day descendants (sisters who married the Miles bros) moved from Alabama together to the adjacent county of Limestone in Texas.
 Because the Miles were slaveholders, I hypothesized that this could be the source of Ann’s roots.
 Ann’s maiden name was listed as “Miles” in her daughter Bessie’s social security application.
 Naturally, I wondered if her mother or father was a Miles.
 I now know that it’s very likely that the Miles DNA came from Bessie’s father’s line or possibly Ann’s mother’s line, but it did not come from Ann’s father.
 DNA enabled me to conclusively identify Ann’s father as a white man, a farmer named Aaron Turner Sr.

 THE CLUES ADD UP

-The cluster revealed these ‘cousins by the dozens’ indeed shared a common ancestor.
+The more focused cluster revealed these ‘cousins by the dozens’ indeed shared a common ancestor.
 Several had well-developed trees that were searchable on Ancestry.
-I was then able to compare trees and match locations, surnames, and generations to my grandmother in order to devise a probability of the most common recent ancestor (MCRA) shared by the matches.
+Then, I was then able to compare trees and match locations, surnames, and generations to my grandmother in order to devise a probability of the most common recent ancestor (MCRA) shared by the matches.